yormy/tripwire-laravel/_docs/00___TODO.md

 ## INTEGRATION TESTS
-app-test : encryption is done in consumer derived model, which must somehow override findByIp (>where encrypted() app-test - how to disable middleware on certain routes (ie large request) Route::TripwireResetRoutes();   // needs to have guest access/ todo also ignored by firewall... how? does this work checksum validator-calculator in one ? what does :redirect_url do in json response ?
+app-test : encryption is done in consumer derived model, which must somehow override findByIp (>where encrypted()

+Route::TripwireResetRoutes();   // needs to have guest access/ todo also ignored by firewall... how? does this work checksum validator-calculator in one ? what does :redirect_url do in json response ?